NataliaNadolna/NataliaNadolna/README.md

 ## Hello! 👋
 My name is Natalia.
+I am passionate about new technologies and I am open to opportunities to work.

-## My interests
+My interests:
 - Machne Leanrning
 - Neural Networks
 - Computer Vision